Shade-/MyFacebook-Connect/README.md

 * If an user has already a registered account, logging in with Facebook will cause the system to attempt linking his already-registered account with his Facebook, processing the email.
 If the email check returns false, a new account will be registered
 * Already-registered users can link to their Facebook account manually from within their User Control Panel
 * Facebook-linked users can choose what data to import from their Facebook from within their User Control Panel
+* Admins have full control over the allowed-to-be-imported data
+* Facebook-linked users can decide at any time to unlink their account from your board hitting a button
 * Works for all MyBB 1.6 installations and web servers thanks to the Facebook SDK provided.
-It requires your server to have cURL installed and running properly with HTTPS support, which is standard and shouldn't cause any problems
+It requires your server to have cURL installed and running properly with HTTPS support, which it's somewhat the standard configuration and shouldn't cause any problems
 * You can set a post-registration usergroup to insert the Facebook-registered users, meaning a smoother user experience
 * You can notify a newly registered user with a PM containing his randomly generated password.
 You have full control on the subject, the sender and the message of the PM that you can edit from your Admin Control Panel
 * You have full control over synchronized data.
 You can choose what data to let your users sync with their Facebook accounts by simply enabling the settings into the Admin Control Panel
 * You can decide whether to restrict registration to verified-only Facebook users to prevent spam and bots registering to your board
 * Redirects logged in/registered users to the same page they came from
-* *It works*
+* **It works**
-* *It's free*
+* **It's free**

 Known issues
 ------------

-There isn't any known issue at the moment.
+There aren't any known major issues at the moment.

 Documentation
 -------------